2017 For One World Travel Grant Program – Deadline Extended!

 - The grant winner can reach out to their For One World advisor to discuss how they can get involved to help fund raise the additional costs associated with their trip.
 Additional costs incurred by the grant winner include but are not limited to: vaccinations, laundry service (optional, but just a few dollars a week), daily meal expense (just a few dollars a day), airfare costs above $1,000, etc.

 - A chef is not included with the volunteer housing!
-After welcome meals the grant winners are expected to cook their own meals while at the volunteering housing and do their own shopping either at convenient stores or the local organic food market.
+After welcome meals the grant winners are expected to cook their own meals while at the volunteer housing and do their own shopping either at convenient stores or the local food market.
 During your first week, you will be escorted to the markets to help you get acquainted with the basics of buying food.
 It is important that volunteers have basic skills to be able to shop and cook meals.
 Reputable restaurants are not as readily available as in the USA or they are costly.
 Volunteers can also make arrangements for the washing and ironing of clothing, some of which you should acquire locally, i.e., tie and dye cotton prints.

 - Remember that you are a guest at the school and will be looked up to as one of the best-educated members of the community.
 Dress professionally by avoiding ripped jeans, camouflage, and similar items.
 Shorts are worn by children and not by adults.
 Professional attire is especially recommended while teaching in the classroom.